cncf/landscape/README.md

 > [!NOTE]
 > At the moment the landscape is generated daily, so once your PR is merged your changes should be visible before 24 hours.

-## Extras fields
+## Extra fields

-The `extras` section in the landscape.yml file allows you to include various fields to provide essential details about your project.
+The `extra` section in the landscape.yml file allows you to include various fields to provide essential details about your project.
 This section helps users understand the project's purpose and find more information.
-For a detailed list of possible fields please refer to the [Extras Fields Documentation](./docs/extra_fields.md).
+For a detailed list of possible fields please refer to the [Extra Fields Documentation](./docs/config/data.yml).

 ## Technical Advisory Groups (TAG)